 Placing the UVC sanitizing at the beginning of the cleaning protocol protects the environmental services staff by sanitizing for airborne pathogens and other pathogens that are in the room on any surface the UVC light hits.
 A similar analogy would be the methodology of clearing a minefield.
 Use a device to clear out 99% of the mines before you send your soldiers in to manually clear out the last 1% of the mines.
 You lose less soldiers this way.

 4. Staff satisfaction.

-Proactively using “UVC First” in your cleaning protocols for infectious patient rooms will be perceived positively by staff.
+Proactively using “UVC First” in your cleaning protocols for airborne precaution patient rooms will be perceived positively by staff.
 This can be used as a talking point in the hiring process and for staff retention.

 I have seen it work.